toastkidjp/java-engine/README.md

 Java Engine
 ===

+This project is implementation of JSR-223 for Java.
+This project is mere clone from https://java.net/projects/scripting/sources/svn/show/trunk/engines/java?rev=236.

 This is JSR-223 script engine for "Java".
 This engine uses Java Compiler API (JSR 199) to compile and generate bytecode from Java source.